 Subject to certain exceptions for short-term and hedged positions, the U.S. dollar amount of dividends received by an individual U.S. holder in respect of the ADSs generally is subject to taxation at the reduced rate applicable to long-term capital gains if the dividends are "qualified dividends."
-Dividends paid on the ADSs will be treated as qualified dividends if (1) we are eligible for the benefits of a comprehensive income tax treaty with the United States that the Internal Revenue Service has approved for the purposes of the qualified dividend rules, or the dividends are paid with respect to ADSs that are "readily tradable on an established U.S. securities market" and (2) we were not, in the year prior to the year in which the dividend is paid, a passive foreign investment company (or "PFIC," as further explained below under "Passive Foreign Investment Company Rules").
+Dividends paid on the ADSs will be treated as qualified dividends if (1) we are eligible for the benefits of a comprehensive income tax treaty with the United States that the Internal Revenue Service has approved for the purposes of the qualified dividend rules, or the dividends are paid with respect to ADSs that are "readily tradable on an established U.S. securities market" and (2) we were not, in the year prior to the year in which the dividend was paid, and are not, in the year in which the dividend is paid, a passive foreign investment company (or "PFIC.," as further explained below under "Passive Foreign Investment Company Rules").
 The income tax treaty between Mexico and the United States has been approved for the purposes of the qualified dividend rules.
 The ADSs are listed on the NYSE, and will qualify as readily tradable on an established securities market in the United States so long as they are so listed.
 Based on our audited consolidated financial statements and relevant market and shareholder data, we believe that we were not treated as a passive foreign investment company for U.S. federal income tax purposes with respect to our 2019 taxable year.
-In addition, based on our audited consolidated financial statements and nature of our assets, the sources and nature of our income and relevant market and shareholder data, we do not anticipate becoming a passive foreign investment company for our 2020 taxable year.
+In addition, based on our audited consolidated financial statements and our current expectations regarding the value and nature of our assets, the sources and nature of our income and relevant market and shareholder data, we do not anticipate becoming a passive foreign investment company for our 2020 taxable year.